Captions for Videos

 Captions generated by Artificial Intelligence (AI) provide variable degrees of accuracy.
 This approach works best when the video is of a single person speaking clearly, and with limited noise interference in the background.
 Accuracy rates drop if there are multiple people with overlapping dialog, if there is background noise in the video, or if specialized terminology is used.

 In order to ensure captions meet the accuracy standards of Harvard’s Policy, any captions produced with AI will need to be edited before the video is posted online.
 If you use an AI tool (such as YouTube, Microsoft Stream, or IBM Watson), you can then make corrections with a caption-editing tool (such as CADET or Amara) and synchronize the text with your video.
 While this approach is low-cost, it requires more time spent on editing and proofreading for accuracy.
-Watch this video on how to edit captions in YouTube Studio from Harvard Library’s User Research Center.
+Watch this video on how to edit captions in YouTube Studio from Harvard Library's UX team.

 Academic video captioning